Campaign dates

 Set campaign dates, add visitor messages, and keep touchpoint overrides inside the campaign window.

-Campaign dates define the overall period.
-A touchpoint can override its own dates, but the override must stay fully inside the campaign dates.
+Campaign dates set the overall period.
+A touchpoint can run on its own shorter dates, but those dates must stay fully inside the campaign dates.

 Set campaign dates

-Open Build -> General -> Dates to configure the campaign schedule.
+Open Build > General > Dates to set the campaign schedule.

 At minimum, configure: